Skip to main content

 However, with everything else disassembled, it would be dumb not to replace the clutch now, as it will probably not last another 20 years.

-Spec Stage II clutch kit
+Spec Stage 2 clutch kit

+I had originally purchased a LUK OEM clutch kit from Summit Racing which, unfortunately, was damaged on its way to Norway (link).
+It took infinite time to try and get that resolved, and in the end I simply had to purchase yet another clutch kit.
 I was lucky to source a lightly used Spec stage 2 clutch kit from a nice fellow in Alabama, who sent the parts to Norway in a box as secure as Fort Knox.
+This kit included a lightweight aluminum flywheel.
+The total weight saving is 4.8 Kg (10.6 lbs).

 The Spec clutch has a higher clamping force and torque rating than the LUK clutch, but it does not have the self adjusting pressure plate (SAIC).
-This mechanism is prone to failing, and could possibly be a factor in the "clutch pedal stuck to floor" issue, so I'm happy without it.
+This mechanism is prone to failing, and could possibly be a factor in the "clutch pedal stuck to floor" issue, so I'm ok without it.

 Installing the new clutch kit